 |From 1 January 2020 to 31 December 2020||€ 242||€ 431||€ 452||€ 557|

 Most of the ride-on swells originate from the North Atlantic that blows from October to March.
-These NE swells range from 1 to 3.3m, but usually range more between 0.6-2m.
+These NE swells range from 3 to 10ft , but usually range more between 2-6ft.
 Summer can offer waves generated by the sea breezes but this is certainly not the best season.
 The best waves are generated by a dozen hurricanes that arrive from West Africa and the Caribbean in the months between August and October.
-Half of these hurricanes, difficult to predict, produce quality waves that rarely exceed 2.5m.
+Half of these hurricanes, difficult to predict, produce quality waves that rarely exceed 6ft.
 Winds are mainly onshore with NE-E direction in winter and W-SE in summer.
 Offshore conditions rarely coincide with decent swells.

 How to get there: International flights land in Miami, which is 2 hours away.
-For domestic flights Orlando, an hour away, is best.
+For domestic flights Orlando, an hour away, is the best option.
 It is easy to find cheap flights from all over America or Europe.
 It takes 24 hours to drive to New York and 12 hours to drive to the Outer Banks.

-Getting around: Public transport is not a good way to get around.
-If you can't rent a car, just stay in one place.
+Getting around: Public transport is not efficient.
+If you can’t rent a car, just stay in one place.
 The cost of a car ranges from $ 160 a week or so for less expensive cars.
 The road network is fantastic the A1A is the ultimate for surfing.
 Many private properties prohibit access to the beach by the limit set by the high.

 Accommodation and Food: Choose from ocean view hotels, spacious condos, beach cottages, multi-room bungalows for camping and RV sites.
 The Surf Motel in Cocoa Beach costs around $ 25 per night for a double.
 There are many fresh food bars, eclectic and gourmet restaurants.

 Climate: The southern tropical climate of the Sun State is ideal for surfing apart from periods of heavy summer rains, intense heat and lack of swell.
 Most of the year the weather is mild with the exception of the coldest winter days.
 September and October are the best months for surfing, although storms force surfers to stay out of the water to avoid lightning.
-Although you are more likely to wear a spring wetsuit, you will have to use a 3 / 2mm from December to March when the waters are between 16 ° -18 ° C. South of Fort Pierce the water remains mild year round thanks to the Gulf Stream.
+You will have to use a 3 / 2mm from December to March when the waters are between 16 ° -18 ° C. South of Fort Pierce the water remains mild year round thanks to the Gulf Stream.

 Nature and culture: Orlando Disneyland is famous for the Typhoon lagoon, the best wave pool in the United States.
 Orange Avenue is full of nightclubs.
 Visit the Kennedy Space Center in Cape Canaveral.

-Dangers and Nuisances: Florida is the largest place in the world where shark attacks occur.
+Dangers and Annoyances: Florida is the largest place in the world where shark attacks occur.
 Sebastian Inlet is very busy but miles of beaches spread the masses.
-Mosquitoes and sea lice are a summer disappointment.
+Mosquitoes and sea lice are a summer nuisance.
 Follow the directions of lifeguards who usually prohibit surfing from 9am to 5pm.

 Exchange rate1 EUR = 1.11 USD